For Better, for Worse… 6 Types of Marriage

 Marriages can get off to a “dream” start and find themselves in “difficult” territory, or they can get off to a “difficult” start and work their way into “dream” territory.

-Couples can also experience the characteristics of all of the above “types” throughout their marriage and sometimes simultaneously.
+Couples can also experience the characteristics of the above “types” throughout their marriage and sometimes simultaneously.

 However, marriages tend to develop in a particular direction over time.

-Couples should ask, “What type of marriage is our marriage right now?
+Couples should ask, “What type of marriage is our current marriage?
 And what does that mean for what we expect from it and bring to it?”

-Honest, loving, candid conversations that clarify your experience of your marriage and identify your marriage’s stage or type will help you take steps forward to either strengthening it, revitalising it, reimagining it, or, if necessary, ending it.
+Honest, loving, candid conversations that clarify your experience of your marriage and identify its stage or type will help you take steps forward to strengthening it, revitalising it, reimagining it, or, if necessary, ending it.

 For some couples, exploring the dynamics of their marriage with a trusted professional counsellor, pastor, or therapist goes a long way to developing and deepening the strength of their bond.

-If, as a couple, you are struggling in your relationship, remember you are not alone and you are not abnormal.
+If you are struggling in your relationship as a couple, remember that you are not alone and that you are not abnormal.

 You don’t need to navigate this relationship alone, so reach out for help.

-It could well be the difference between “better” or “worse”.
+It could be the difference between “better” and “worse”.

 Follow Tim Healy: